Fish & Invertebrates

 • Species that communicate using sound can be affected by noise generated during construction (i.e., vessel traffic and pile-driving activities).
 Technology applications and installation methods can reduce the intensity of noise and mitigate these effects.

-• Construction and development best practices are used to mitigate potential negative effects, and new techniques are being developed to better address these issues.
-In addition, restorative measures can be taken to return habitats to their original state, and the artificial reef effects of turbine structures often improve localized biodiversity and ecosystem health.
+• Restorative measures can also be taken to return habitats to their original state, while the artificial reef effects of turbine structures often improve localized biodiversity and ecosystem health.

-Some fish and invertebrate species make use of either electric (electrosensitive) or magnetic (magnetosensitive) signals (along with other senses) to locate food, habitats, and spawning areas.
-These include species such as salmon, eel, sturgeon, tuna, sharks, skates, rays, and lobster (CSA Ocean Sciences Inc. & Exponent 2019).
-For an organism to sense the EMF emitted by the inter-array or export cables used in offshore wind projects, the intensity and frequency must overlap with that which can be detected by a given electro- or magnetosensitive organism (U.S. Offshore Wind Synthesis of Environmental Effects Research [SEER], 2022a).
-Some species of fish and invertebrates have been found to be able to detect electric fields up to 25 Hz, which makes detection of an EMF from a DC cable generally operating at a frequency of 10 Hz possible.
-The detection of an EMF from an AC cable, typically operating at a frequency of 60 Hz, is much less likely (SEER, 2022a).
+Some fish and invertebrate species use either electric (electrosensitive) or magnetic (magnetosensitive) signals, along with other senses, to locate food, habitats, and spawning areas.
+These include species such as salmon, eel, sturgeon, tuna, sharks, skates, rays, and lobsters (BOEM, 2019).
+For an organism to sense the EMF emitted by subsea inter-array or export power cables used in offshore wind projects, the emitted intensity and frequency must fall within the organism’s electro- or magnetosensitive detection range (SEER, 2022a).
+Some species of fish and invertebrates have been found to detect electric fields up to 25 Hertz (Hz), which makes detection of EMFs from DC cables, generally operating at frequency of 10 Hz, possible.
+Detection of EMFs from AC cables, which typically operate at a frequency of 60 Hz, is much less likely (SEER, 2022a).

-There are different types of fish and invertebrate species that occupy the offshore areas where wind energy projects may be sited.
-Benthic and demersal species are fish and invertebrates strongly associated with the seafloor; utilizing various seafloor habitats for feeding, spawning, or protection (e.g., skates, flounder, sea scallops, lobster).
-Pelagic species are those fish and invertebrates that are mostly found in the water column and either migrate long distances or drift with currents (e.g., tuna, sharks, squid, plankton).
-Plankton (microscopic to < 4 mm organisms that drift with currents) often includes the larval stages of many fish and invertebrate species that have been spawned in, or transported to, the offshore pelagic environment.
+Various types of fish and invertebrate species occupy the offshore areas where wind energy projects may be sited.
+Benthic and demersal species are those strongly associated with the seafloor, utilizing various seafloor habitats for feeding, spawning, or protection (e.g., skates, flounder, sea scallops, lobsters).
+Pelagic species are those mostly found in the water column, that either migrate long distances or drift with currents (e.g., tuna, sharks, squid, plankton).
+Plankton (microscopic organisms typically less than 4 mm in size that drift with currents) often include the larval stages of many fish and invertebrate species that have been spawned in, or transported to, the offshore pelagic environment.

-Hare et al. (2016) conducted an assessment on the vulnerability of 82 marine fish and invertebrate species to climate change on the Northeast OCS.
+Hare et al. (2016) conducted an assessment of the vulnerability of 82 marine fish and invertebrate species to climate change on the Northeast OCS.
 Fish species that were found to have very high vulnerability to the effects of climate change included Atlantic salmon, American shad, blueback herring, hickory shad, shortnose sturgeon, alewife, rainbow smelt, Atlantic sturgeon, and winter flounder.
 Invertebrates with very high climate vulnerability included ocean quahog, bay scallop, and Eastern oyster.
-Results in Hare et al. (2016) indicate that these species have the highest risk of altered abundance or productivity from the projected climate change impacts over the next three decades.
+Results from Hare et al. (2016) indicate that these species have the highest risk of altered abundance or productivity from the projected climate change impacts over the next three decades.
 Among ocean ecosystems studied in the region, the Gulf of Maine has experienced some of the fastest rates of warming over the last two decades.
-This warming has lead the Gulf of Maine to lose some of its subarctic characteristics, causing a decline in stocks of important prey species (e.g., copepods and euphausiid shrimp) and commercially important species near the southern limit of their distribution range (e.g., Northern shrimp, Atlantic cod, and Southern New England American lobster) (Pershing et al., 2021).
+This warming has led the Gulf of Maine to lose some of its subarctic characteristics, causing a decline in stocks of important prey species (e.g., copepods and euphausiid shrimp) and commercially important species near the southern limit of their distribution range (e.g., Northern shrimp, Atlantic cod, and Southern New England American lobster) (Pershing et al., 2021).

 Sound

-• acoustic site surveys and sediment coring used to investigate the seafloor during site assessment;
+• Acoustic site surveys and sediment coring used to investigate the seafloor during site assessment;

-• installation sound during foundation pile driving;
+• Installation sound from foundation pile driving;

-• operational sound from rotation and vibration of the wind turbines and;
+• Operational sound from rotation and vibration of the wind turbines; and

 Figure 2.
 Sources of underwater sound during key phases of offshore wind development (Mooney et al., 2020).